Bradshaw/electron-middle/README.md

 //   electron index.js
 const middle = require('electron-middle')

-middle.get((file, cb) => {
+// This is where the magic happens middle.get((file, cb) => {
   if (file === "/index.html") {
-    cb("<p>Hello, world!</p>")
+    // Calling cb with a string or a buffer will behave as if a file was
+    // found with that string or buffer as its contents cb("<p>Hello, world!</p>")
   } else {
-    cb()
+    // Calling cb with no parameters will pass the buck to the next
+    // middleware, and if there is none, the default file fetcher will
+    // simply try to load a local file cb()
   }
 })

 function createWindow () {
   let win = new BrowserWindow({width: 800, height: 600})